pikvm/pikvm/docs/wifi.md

     Check out [this guide](on_boot_config.md) guide.
 It is mandatory if you're using Zero 2 W board.
     It will useful in most other cases, especially if you have physical access to the memory card.

+!!! note
-??? note "Devices based on Raspberry Pi Zero 2 W does not support 5GHz Wi-Fi"
+    Devices based on Raspberry Pi Zero 2 W does not support 5GHz Wi-Fi.

 ## Setting up Wi-Fi manually